Annual Wage Projections for Commission Basis Groomers

-To estimate projected daily earnings you must know the average number of grooming assignments you can complete in one working day.
+To estimate projected daily earnings, you must know the average number of grooming assignments you can complete in one working day.
 Therefore, productivity is important to determining your potential income.
-If you can only groom three pets in eight hour work day you will of course earn half as much as the groomer who can groom six pets in eight hours.
-Clearly increasing productivity, yet retaining quality, is one of the most important goals of every groomer.
+If you can only groom three pets in an eight-hour workday, you will earn half as much as the groomer who can groom six pets in eight hours.
+Clearly, increasing productivity, yet retaining quality, is one of the most important goals of every groomer.

-To determine wage estimates in dollars you must know the average service fee of your employer’s business.
-Some grooming businesses are well-managed and their owners can provide you with accurate average service fees.
+To determine wage estimates in dollars, you must know the average service fee of your employer’s business.
+Some grooming businesses are well-managed, and their owners can provide you with accurate average service fees.
 Others simply guess.
 You may also get this classic response, “What are you asking about?”
 The importance of accuracy when working with averages is not to be taken lightly.
-You can easily over or underestimate projected wages when you apply inaccurate numbers.
+You can easily overestimate projected wages when applying inaccurate numbers.

-The formula to calculate your projected annual compensation (gross wages prior employment taxes) is:
+The formula to calculate your projected annual compensation (gross wages prior to employment taxes) is as follows:

 Est. Annual Gross Wage=

 Avg.
 Service Fee X Commission Rate X Avg. # of Pets Groomed Daily X # Days Worked Annually

 Let’s assume the average service fee is $35 per grooming, and you earn 50% commission.
 When you work five days a week year-round, the total is 260 days a year.
 If you are not offered paid vacation, deduct vacation days.
 For example, the adjusted work days are 250 after deducting ten work days for a two-week vacation without pay.
 Finally, you must know the average number of grooming assignments you will groom over the year.
 We will assume six per workday.
 Productivity may vary based on your grooming experience and the workload made available by the owner.
 We have enough for our formula:

 $35 X 50% X 6 X 250 = $26,250 a year (gross wages prior to employment taxes)